-As you might know, Canadian Apartment Properties Real Estate Investment Trust (TSE:CAR.UN) recently reported its quarterly numbers.
-It looks like a credible result overall - although revenues of CA$199m were what analysts expected, Canadian Apartment Properties Real Estate Investment Trust surprised by delivering a profit of CA$8.45 per share, an impressive 104% above what analysts had forecast.
-Analysts typically update their forecasts at each earnings report, and we can judge from their estimates whether their view of the company has changed or if there are any new concerns to be aware of.
-We thought readers would find it interesting to see analysts' latest post-earnings forecasts for next year.
+Last week, you might have seen that Canadian Apartment Properties Real Estate Investment Trust (TSE:CAR.UN) released its yearly result to the market.
+The early response was not positive, with shares down 5.0% to CA$56.13 in the past week.
+It looks like a credible result overall - although revenues of CA$778m were what analysts expected, Canadian Apartment Properties Real Estate Investment Trust surprised by delivering a (statutory) profit of CA$7.51 per share, an impressive 41% above what analysts had forecast.
+This is an important time for investors, as they can track a company's performance in its report, look at what top analysts are forecasting for next year, and see if there has been any change to expectations for the business.
+We thought readers would find it interesting to see analysts' latest (statutory) post-earnings forecasts for next year.

-Taking into account the latest results, the latest consensus from Canadian Apartment Properties Real Estate Investment Trust's five analysts is for revenues of CA$814.0m in 2020, which would reflect a solid 8.7% improvement in sales compared to the last 12 months.
-Yet prior to the latest earnings, analysts had been forecasting revenues of CA$804.8m and earnings per share (EPS) of CA$3.43 in 2020.
-Overall, while analysts have reconfirmed their revenue estimates, the consensus now no longer provides an EPS estimate, suggesting that the market believes revenue is more important after these latest results.
+Taking into account the latest results, the current consensus from Canadian Apartment Properties Real Estate Investment Trust's four analysts is for revenues of CA$906.1m in 2020, which would reflect a meaningful 16% increase on its sales over the past 12 months.
+Statutory earnings per share are expected to tumble 43% to CA$5.34 in the same period.
+In the lead-up to this report, analysts had been modelling revenues of CA$902.5m and earnings per share (EPS) of CA$3.43 in 2020.
+There was no real change to the revenue estimates, but analysts do seem more bullish on earnings, given the great increase in earnings per share expectations following these results.

-We'd also point out that that analysts have made no major changes to their price target of CA$55.83.
+The consensus price target was unchanged at CA$59.68, implying that the improved earnings outlook is not expected to have a long term impact on value creation for shareholders.
 That's not the only conclusion we can draw from this data however, as some investors also like to consider the spread in estimates when evaluating analyst price targets.
-Currently, the most bullish analyst values Canadian Apartment Properties Real Estate Investment Trust at CA$61.50 per share, while the most bearish prices it at CA$43.00.
-These price targets show that analysts do have some differing views on the business, but the estimates do not vary enough to suggest to us that some are betting on wild success or utter failure.
+Currently, the most bullish analyst values Canadian Apartment Properties Real Estate Investment Trust at CA$66.00 per share, while the most bearish prices it at CA$43.00.
+This shows there is still quite a bit of diversity in estimates, but analysts don't appear to be totally split on the stock as though it might be a success or failure situation.

 The Bottom Line

-We have estimates for Canadian Apartment Properties Real Estate Investment Trust from its five analysts , and you can see them free on our platform here.
+Even so, the longer term trajectory of the business is much more important for the value creation of shareholders.
+We have forecasts for Canadian Apartment Properties Real Estate Investment Trust going out to 2023, and you can see them free on our platform here.

-You can also see whether Canadian Apartment Properties Real Estate Investment Trust is carrying too much debt, and whether its balance sheet is healthy, for free on our platform here.
+You can also view our analysis of Canadian Apartment Properties Real Estate Investment Trust's balance sheet, and whether we think Canadian Apartment Properties Real Estate Investment Trust is carrying too much debt, for free on our platform here.